Planning your home school visit to AGSA

 Choose the right activity for your group

-AGSA offers a variety of engaging programs tailored to different age groups and home school groups are eligible for equity prices for programs and school exhibition tickets.
+AGSA offers a variety of engaging programs tailored to different age groups.
+Home school groups are eligible for equity prices for programs and school exhibition tickets.
+To qualify for a subsidised price simply provide a copy of your home education exemption letter from the Department of Education.
 When booking read the workshop descriptions to consider whether these meet the needs and interests of your children.

 We sometimes receive requests to undertake multiple activities on the one day.
 On paper it might seem achievable, but this can be tiring for some children.
 A self-guided experience can often be an enjoyable way to experience works of art on display.
 We have a variety of resources to support a self-guided visits that promote critical and creative thinking.